colemanimhoff/map-filter-reduce/README.md

   - Concept of accumulator
     * Starting point & ending point (return value) of our reduce function
     * First parameter/argumen to the function

+## Solutions

+- Switch to the 'breakout' branch to see solutions